lottehime/ACNH-Pattern-Dump-Index/README.md

 The file formats are as follows:

 <strong>Normal Design Pattern Files:</strong>
-Each design patterns 3 files need to have the same name (minus extensions).
+Each design patterns 4 files need to have the same name (minus extensions).
 * ``.nhd``: Normal Design Pattern Data, ``0x2A8`` (680 bytes) in size.
 Untrimmed.
 NHSE compatible.
 * ``.png``: 32x32px PNG of the pattern, transparency included.
 Preference is a 1:1 data to PNG encode, limit post-processing.
+* ``.png``: QR Code PNG of the for the pattern, or a placeholder "no qr" image.
-* ``.txt``: 3 line file.
+* ``.txt``: 4 line file.
+  * Line 1 starts with: "Type: " + design pattern type.
-  * Line 1 starts with: "Name: " + design pattern name.
+  * Line 2 starts with: "Name: " + design pattern name.
-  * Line 2 starts with: "Creator: " + creator name.
+  * Line 3 starts with: "Creator: " + creator name.
-  * Line 3 starts with: "Tags: " + tags separated by commas.
+  * Line 4 starts with: "Tags: " + tags separated by commas.
+Optionally, for ACNL interoperable pattern types a ``.acnl`` file with the same name can be included as well.

 <strong>PRO Design Pattern Files:</strong>
 Each design patterns 3 files need to have the same name (minus extensions).
 * ``.nhpd``: PRO Design Pattern Data, ``0x8A8`` (2216 bytes) in size.
 Untrimmed.
 NHSE compatible.
 * ``.png``: 64x64px PNG of the pattern, transparency included.
 Preference is a 1:1 data to PNG encode, limit post-processing.
+* ``.png``: QR Code PNG of the for the pattern, or a placeholder "no qr" image.
-* ``.txt``: 3 line file.
+* ``.txt``: 4 line file.
+  * Line 1 starts with: "Type: " + design pattern type.
-  * Line 1 starts with: "Name: " + design pattern name.
+  * Line 2 starts with: "Name: " + design pattern name.
-  * Line 2 starts with: "Creator: " + creator name.
+  * Line 3 starts with: "Creator: " + creator name.
-  * Line 3 starts with: "Tags: " + tags separated by commas.
+  * Line 4 starts with: "Tags: " + tags separated by commas.
+  Optionally, for ACNL interoperable pattern types a ``.acnl`` file with the same name can be included as well.

 ### Tools
 WIP.
 See roadmap below.